nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_testResult.md

   </tr>
 </table>

 The value of the test.
-This may be in the form of, but is not limited t, one of the following datatypes: a quantity, string or an attachment.
+This may be in the form of, but is not limited to, one of the following datatypes: a quantity, string or an attachment.

 ### dataAbsentReason ###